funatsufumiya/godot_gv_video_extension/README.md

 [gv-video](https://github.com/Ushio/ofxExtremeGpuVideo#binary-file-format-gv) extension for Godot Engine.

-This enables alpha chanel video support, fast video decoding using compressed texture format like DXT1, DXT3, DXT5.
+This enables **alpha chanel (opacity)** video, and fast video decoding using compressed texture format like DXT1, DXT3, DXT5.

 - Tested on Godot 4.2, on Windows/macOS. probably also works on Linux.